2023 Solar Incentives Guide for Meridian, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost — for panels, labor, equipment and accessories — although it may range from 26-30%, depending on when your solar project was undertaken.
+The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+The credit initially covered 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the amount you can claim.

 Wondering how the ITC applies to your specific situation?
-Reach out to your local Meridian solar panel installation expert to get more information.
+Get in touch with your local Meridian solar panel installation expert to get more information.

 State & Local Solar Incentives